-The external auditor, EY Inc., has been the auditor of the group for the past five years and is considered independent.
-The audit partner rotates off the audit after five years in terms of JSE Listings Requirements and the firm ensures adequate succession planning is in place.
+The external auditor, EY Inc., has been the auditor of the group for the past six years and is considered independent.
+The previous audit partner, Malcolm Rapson, rotated off the audit after five years in terms of JSE Listings Requirements, and Anthony Cadman took over as audit partner for the 2018 financial year in terms of the firm's succession planning.
 The audit and risk committee members are satisfied with the quality of work produced by the external auditors and are not aware of any adverse quality indicators.